Tastes & Textiles

 - Share Stefania Maffei's enthusiasm for silk, feed the silkworms and learn about the history of silk in Lucca

-- Visit Romeo Ricciardi's attic studio where he demonstrates handloom weaving using antique hand-spun hemp
+- Visit Romeo Ricciardi's attic studio where he demonstrates traditional floor-loom weaving with antique hand-spun hemp

-- Demonstration of spinning with distaff and drop spindle
+- Hands-on lesson with village women spinning with distaff and drop spindle

 - Private tour of Laboratorio Maria Niemack with its collection of traditional local textiles and dress

 - Watch Ombretta Cavani dyeing her own sheep wool with natural vegetable dyes

 - Shopping opportunities: yarn, dyes, woven & knitted products

 - Gemma Cavani, Ombretta's mother, makes cheese from the milk of her flock of native Garfagnina sheep and hopes to save them from extinction

 - Learn to make ravioli filled with ricotta and nettles

 - Learn to make Garfagnana potato bread and bake it in a wood-fired oven